Freediving is breath-hold diving, being in and under the water while holding one’s breath.

 This is a depth discipline and a competition discipline.
-Seen by many as the purest form of freediving, the diver descends and ascends under their own power, the weight (or not) that they wear on their person remaining the same throughout the dive.
+Seen by many as the purest form of freediving, the diver descends and ascends under their power, and the weight (or not) they wear on their person remains the same throughout the dive.

-Constant weight with fins (CWT), along with static apnea, were the original two competition disciplines before Dynamic with Fins (DYN) was added.
-In the first international competitions, most people wore bi-fins with only a handful of people using the monofin.
-The monofin proved to be far more effective than bi-fins and now it is the monofin that all deep competitors use.
+Constant weight with fins (CWT) and static apnea were the original two competition disciplines before Dynamic with Fins (DYN) was added.
+In the first international competitions, most people wore bi-fins, with only a handful using the monofin.
+The freediving monofin proved far more effective than bi-fins, and now it is the monofin that all deep competitors use.

 Free Immersion Freediving (FIM)